tahaali202541/WRO-25-Future-Engineers-Team-Baitussalam/README.md

 ## Strategy for Open Challenge round

-Open Challenge Round, which is simpler and easier than The Obstacle avoiding Round and does not need very big algorithms, so we decided to use a very simple 'Stategy'.
+Open Challenge Round, which is simpler and easier than The Obstacle avoiding Round and does not need very big algorithms, so we decided to use a very simple 'Strategy'.
 For the Open Challenge round we are using PD for keeping our Robot at a specific distance from the outer and the inner walls, using the IR sensors.
-The IR sensors help the Robot mantain a safe ditance from the inner and outer boundaries.
-The IR sensor sends data to the Arduino Nano and than the Arduino using PD sets the direction of the Robot through the Servo.
+The IR sensors help the Robot mantain a safe distance from the inner and outer boundaries.
+The IR sensor sends data to the Arduino Nano and than the Arduino using PD sets the direction via Servo Motor.

 ## Flow Diagram

 <img src="https://github.com/user-attachments/assets/65f93456-d40e-4ac2-99c5-209b61837fdf" width="300" height="350"/>

+## Code For Open Challenge Round

+# THE LAST WORDS

+At last, I would like to thank the organization and our department for giving us such a great opportunity for partiticpating in WRO 25.
+This competition helped us a lot in building ourself in amny fields.
+Special Thanks our mentors, institute, and friends for their guidance and support throughout this project.